 Fast forward to the present day of Facebook, Tumblr, Twitter, and any number of other social media sites, and there is a veritable treasure trove of information available to insurance company claims adjusters or defense attorneys.
 I first blogged on this subject years ago, which is evident in the fact that I described the perils of using “Myspace” after opening an injury claim.
 Since the rise and fall of Myspace’s popularity, obviously Facebook is the biggest concern.
 However, it is no longer just Facebook, but a wide range of sites.
 There are so many social media sites, that services such as “hootsuite” exist that allow one to create a single post that will be sent to several social media platforms at once.

-As a Pasco County, Florida personal injury accident attorney, I have realized for years that it is more important than ever to warn clients about using social media while the claim is open.
+As a car accident attorney in New Port Richey, I have realized for years that it is more important than ever to warn clients about using social media while the claim is open.
 No longer is Facebook socially confined to just teens and college students, as it has become wildly popular with baby boomers and retirees.
 I advise persons following an accident, if possible to suspend their Facebook and other accounts during the period of time that the claim is open.
 However, I realize that many will not heed this advice.
 Therefore, I request that at a minimum they do the following: